 It is clear from the data that tracks student success by department, that Black Non-Hispanic and Hispanic success rates are much lower than students who are Asian or White Non-Hispanic.
 Additionally, the success rates of our students enrolled in basic skills and distance education courses are much lower than for students enrolled in CTE or general education courses.
 The data also indicates that the percentage of students who place into basic skills courses are enrolling in these basic skills courses at a low rate.
 These trends are corroborated in the college's Student Equity Plan.

-The College has established College Benchmarks and Goals and a newly drafted Student Engagement Plan (see Appendix) that identifies specific success goals and outlines the plan for achievement of these goals.
+The College has established College Benchmarks and Goals and a newly drafted Student Engagement Plan (link pending) that identifies specific activities to improve student success and achieve our benchmark goals.

 Student Success Goals: